etarakoem/resumeGen/README.md

   cd .files
   ls
 ```
-Will be update in the future
+Adding function and modifiers will be update in the future

 - Samuel -